Jacob-Lasky/ISeeTV/README.md

 - https://github.com/users/Jacob-Lasky/projects/6/views/1

 # Guide and Channel proxy
-## Major Focus
+## Major Features
-As I've continued working on this project, I realize that I'm working on two distinct features; an EPG/M3U proxy similar to xTeVe and a video-player.
-The aspect that is missing from other proxies is that TV is dynamic and program-based.
-Sure, channels can be an important indicator of my interest in the show.
-BBC always has news playing, ESPN always has sports playing.
-But what if I want to watch a top-25 NCAA football or basketball matchup?
-It might be playing on my local news station, on ESPN, CBS or even some channel I've never seen.
-I want to be able to filter the channels I reveal to an IPTV player based on a channel name or a program name.
-And I want to do this dynamically so that my guide is 'on demand' and easy to scroll through instead of full of fluff that simply adds noise.

-Today, my focus is on fleshing out the proxy while maintaining ISeeTV's spirit of ease.
-My plans for this phase of the project are on the roadmap but broadly can be broken down into the following pieces:
-- [ ] Strong foundational database design
+- [x] Strong foundational database design
-- [ ] UI for managing IPTV streams
+- [x] UI for managing IPTV streams
+- [x] Explorable inital M3U, filtered M3U and final M3U
+- [ ] Easily editable final M3U
 - [ ] Powerful built-in filters for creating M3U playlists
 - [ ] Plugin-based filters for ever more fine-tuned refining of playlists
-- [ ] Easily editable final M3U
-- [ ] Explorable inital M3U, filtered M3U and final M3U

 ## Running the project manually
 This is the standard way to run the project.
 It will build the frontend and backend and start the containers.